Chymyst/chymyst-core/docs/other_work.md

 ```

-- Molecule emitters (“channel names”) are not singleton objects as in `ScalaJoin` but locally scoped values.
-This is how the semantics of JC is implemented in JoCaml.
+- Molecule emitters (“channel names”) are not singleton objects as in `ScalaJoin` but locally scoped values in `Chymyst`.
+This is also the way JoCaml implements the semantics of JC.
 In this way, we get more flexibility in defining molecules.
-- Reactions are not merely `case` clauses but locally scoped values of type `Reaction`. `Chymyst` uses macros to perform static analysis of reactions at compile time and detect some errors.
+- Reactions are not merely `case` clauses but locally scoped values of type `Reaction`. `Chymyst` performs static analysis of reactions and detects some errors as well as optimizations.
 - Reaction sites are not static objects — they are local values of type `ReactionSite` and are invisible to the user, as they should be according to the semantics of JC.

 ## Improvements with respect to JoCaml